Theme park tips

 Money Saving Tip:

 To ease the sticker shock on your credit card bill, try buying gift cards to your favorite restaurants and stores before you go.
-You can get these at Target, Costco, or other local stores throughout the year before your trip.
-Be sure to make sure they don’t expire before your trip, though.
+You can get these at Target, Costco, or other local stores (or even Groupon) throughout the year before your trip.
+Check to make sure they don’t expire before your trip, though.

 Planning Tips: As soon as you know where and when you’re going you can start planning.
 Try starting any big changes (like potty-training or new nap routines) a couple months before you go.
 Decide one major thing at your destination where you’ll be spending the most time (the beach, theme park, etc.) so you can get a hotel as close to there as reasonable.